ODRResearchGroup/BrianHardware/hardware/README.md

 * https://share.google/srmmD0KdJVKQ4o7NJ

 ## Upgraded ADC
+This (https://www.ti.com/product/ADS122C14) has 8 channels, 24-bit, programmable gain up to 256.
-Something like the https://www.analog.com/media/en/technical-documentation/data-sheets/2499fe.pdf, a 24-bit 16-channel ADC.
+~~Something like the https://www.analog.com/media/en/technical-documentation/data-sheets/2499fe.pdf, a 24-bit 16-channel ADC.~~

 ## Replaced Controller Board
 We would attach an ESP32 directly to the PCB in future revisions.